-Memsource Cloud has helped speed up the translation process by pre-translation from translation memory and machine translation right from its start.
+Memsource has helped speed up the translation process by pre-translation from translation memory and machine translation right from its start.
 Now we have introduced an additional pre-translation method: human translation.
 The first human translation provider that we have introduced into Memsource is Gengo, and the second is Unbabel.
 Both of these will be discussed below.

 Gengo is a crowdsourced human translation provider that supports dozens of language pairs.